beeb/pancaketrade/README.md

 - Tokens balance and price shown in status messages
 - Price tracking relative to buy transaction
 - Ability to make buy and sell limit orders including trailing stop loss
-- Automatic smart price selection in case liquidity is available in BNB and BUSD (list could be extended in the future)
+- Automatic smart price selection in case liquidity is available in BNB, BUSD and USDT (list could be extended in the future)
 - Automatic approval for selling
 - Assign emoji to each token to differentiate them easily
 - Default slippage set on a token basis for faster order creation